haacked/haacked.com/_posts/archived/2004-02-05-does-the-adonet-datatable-respect-the-order-by-clause.aspx.markdown

 ---
 layout: post
-title: "Does the ADO.NET DataTable respect the Order By Clause?"
+title: Does the ADO.NET DataTable respect the Order By Clause?
 date: 2004-02-05 -0800
 comments: true
 disqus_identifier: 168
 categories: []
+redirect_from: "/archive/2004/02/04/does-the-adonet-datatable-respect-the-order-by-clause.aspx/"
 ---

 Can somebody out there point me to a reference that explicitly says whether or not we can count on the underlying order of a DataTable rows to be the same order that is returned by a SQL statement or a Stored